Actual-Chat/generators/README.md

-# generators
+# Generators

-Roslyn source code generators for Fusion and just some handy ones
+Roslyn source code generators for Fusion and just some handy ones.